liang108/DiscordMonsterHunterBot/README.md

 * `!ailments <monster-name>`: Returns the ailments that the monster may inflict on the player.
 * `!all <monster-name>`: Returns all of the above.

+If the monster's name contains a space, it must be replaced with an underscore.
+The bot also tends to work better with capitalized names.

 Here is a demo of the `!weak` command:

 ![alt text](https://github.com/liang108/Monster-Hunter-Bot/blob/main/Screenshots/bot2.PNG)